RavensbourneWebMedia/UX-design/sessions/05/README.md

 To set a **common understanding** of the user(s) we're designing for.

-When you work on a product, instead of talking about a generic *elastic user*, you can talk about *Chris* or *Danny*.
+When you work on a product, instead of talking about a generic *elastic user* you can talk about *Chris* or *Danny*.

 #### Personas as a design tool